 San San Beach

 This is a long, shallow, warm water beach.
 The upper and middle part of the beach are quiet and sandy.
 San San is a good beach for children because the water is almost always calm, and shallow.
-From the top of the beach, competent swimmers or snorkelers swim out to Pellew Island, or as we call it, Princess Nina’s island (it was gifted to English model Nina Dyer by our then-neighbor, the Aga Khan).
+From the top of the beach, competent swimmers or snorkelers swim out to Pellew Island, or as we call it, Princess Nina’s island (it was gifted to English model Nina Dyer by our then-neighbor, the Aga Khan's brother).
 The reef stretches in both directions opposite picturesque beach houses on the mainland built into the sea.
-There is a charge for entry.
+There is a charge for entry, and temporarily, the beach is only open on weekends.

 Winnifred Beach

 This lovely beach protected by a reef, is somewhere between Frenchman’s Cove and San San Beach in character: warm, but not as shallow as San San; and not as much surf as there is at times at Frenchman’s Cove.
 This was the location for a Robin Williams movie, 'Club Paradise'.
 The beach, which is public, is very popular with local residents as well as visitors, and is maintained by the community.
 There is a popular restaurant selling fish, chicken and local accompaniments.
-The beach is about ten minutes driving east -- look for the small sign just past and opposite the Jamaica Crest resort, which takes you through a modern housing development, and then downhill to the beach.
-Drive slowly, or drive a four-wheel drive, or both, as this portion of the road is unpaved.
-There is no charge for entry, but you will be asked to make a small contribution towards maintaining the beach - J$200 per person will be appropriate.
+The beach is about ten minutes driving east -- look for the small sign just past and opposite the Jamaica Crest resort.
+There is no formal charge for entry, but you will be asked to make a small contribution towards maintaining the beach - J$300 per person will be appropriate.

 Boston Beach and Jerk Center